adityas129/blog/content/about.md

 &nbsp;

 I am intensely curious about the world around me and trying to understand how to make it better for everybody.
 I hope to do so by working at companies/orgs that do that and eventually (hoping in a year or two) starting one myself :) I enjoy walking with people and learning about different life stories, playing and sometimes watching badminton and basketball, and trying to get better at chess.
-Oh also I’m Canadian so you know I’m friendly :)

 &nbsp;